abhilashak/coffee-shop/README.md

     1. Remove unwanted bootstrap js files from the system.
        Right now bootstrap gem loads default js files into the software.
     2. DB query optimization for has many through association.

+* Pending modules to implement

+    1. Test cases
+        a.
+Model specs
+        b.
+Controller specs
+        c.
+View specs
+        d.
+Running specs with JavaScript

+        NOTE: `Always write test cases first is recommended as it gives a good idea about how the product should be.`

+        Tech stack: Rspec, FactoryGirl, Database Cleaner, Use of Test doubles and stubs, Rspec Mocks